25

 8:00 AM - Breakfast at Scandinavia Café in the Old Market Hall

 Start your day with a hearty breakfast at Scandinavia Café, located in the Old Market Hall of Helsinki, right at the Market Square.
 This charming café offers a variety of Finnish pastries, fresh coffee, and a cozy atmosphere perfect for easing into your day.
 For a Finnish-style breakfast, may we recommend a cup of coffee or tea, a sandwich and maybe a Karelian pasty, which is a traditional pirog made with rye crust and usually a rice porridge filling.
+The scent of freshly baked goods sets the perfect tone for the day.

 9:00 AM - Helsinki Cathedral and Senate Square